HomeSmartMesh/iot_db/README.md

-# IoT DB
-Q : Seriously another database ?
-Why ?
-A : simply because with all the integration efforts of existing solutions requirements are not close to be met.
-What if it is much easier to implement those requirements ?

-# Comparision with existing solutions
+# IoT db Comparision with existing solutions
-I tried to use existing solutions, currently 3 options are available target is to have them up all the time for benchmarking:
 - Mongodb with Node.js proxy for front end
 - redis based solution (to be developed)
-- iot_db (this project)
+- influxDB "update" : actually [influxDB](https://docs.influxdata.com/influxdb/v1.4/introduction/getting_started/) as namely a time series database, is the reason why this custom db project is canceled

 # Features
 ## Home Smart Mesh application